Advert

 Throughout your study, you will split your time equally between placement/simulation-based learning and theory.
 This course is designed to equip you with both the practical skills and theoretical knowledge needed for you to become a future leader.

-At Manchester Met, all our academic team in the School of Nursing have been practising registered nurses from a range of clinical and managerial backgrounds.
-Our mental health team has been recruited from a diverse background, including community mental health care, alcohol and substance use, acute inpatient, and liaison psychiatry, peri/post-natal mental health and mental health law.
+At Manchester Met, all our academic team in the School of Nursing are registered nurses from a range of clinical and managerial backgrounds.
+Our mental health team has been recruited from diverse backgrounds, including community mental health care, alcohol and substance use, acute inpatient, liaison psychiatry, peri/post-natal mental health and mental health law.

 Hear more about mental health nursing within the NHS here.